-The popularity of Sassano's comments on social media, which was quite harsh and even wished a peaceful death (RIP) to Cardano, led many users to believe that the Cardano blockchain is broken and that the Smart Contracts, currently in testing, do not work.
+The popularity of Sassano’s comments on social media, which were quite harsh and even wished for a peaceful death (RIP) to Cardano, led many users to believe that the Cardano blockchain is broken and that the Smart Contracts, currently in testing, do not work.

 Cardano founder Charles Hoskinson was not silent in the face of the attacks and called the recent accusations “noise” and “FUD.”
 During a live stream on Saturday, the mathematician and CEO of IOHK allayed concerns.
 They explained that “scaling Smart Contracts will require off-chain processing solutions of the likes of Hydra.”

-"You can't build these systems in a way that scales to billions of transactions per second on a single system.
-You have to divide and conquer.
-You have to batch.
-You have to preprocess.
-You have to move things to different domains."
+“You can’t build these systems in a way that scales to billions of transactions per second on a single system.
+You have to divide and conquer, and you have to batch and preprocess.
+And moving things to different domains.”

 In a tweet thread, the IOHK team also addressed the rumors, explaining what happened and addressing the problem.
-For their part, some Cardano-based DEXs also came out to defend the platform by stating that it was indeed possible to perform hundreds of transactions per block.
+Some Cardano-based DEXs also came out to defend the platform by stating that it was possible to perform hundreds of transactions per block.